jqno/angular2-seed/notes.md

 * ...HTTP_PROVIDERS 'flattens' the collection of services that HTTP_PROVIDERS really is.

 * The asterisk in front of ngFor converts the thing into a template and adds some behavior and does it more efficiently than if you type it out.
-So for performance, use *.
+So for performance, use the asterisk.

+* It's [(...)], not ([...]).
+If you forget, think about: banana in the box!